 Software integrations also allow organizations to customize their workflows by adding third-party business tools that enhance their workflow.
 For example, a marketing team might want a Salesforce integration, but a marketing company might prefer an integration with a live Twitter feed.

-Some of the most popular integrations include: Google Chrome, Google G-Suite, Salesforce, Zendesk, Microsoft Office 365, and Canvas.
+Some of the most popular integrations include: Google Chrome, Google G-Suite, Salesforce, Zendesk, Microsoft 365, and Canvas.
 These integrations make it possible for employees to access app data while on the team messaging app platform, and messages while on the third-party platforms.

 5. Share files